 Youth sports are vital to the health and well-being of students.
 Unfortunately, on Bainbridge Island, many students cannot afford the cost of participation fees.
 The Bainbridge Youth Sports Access Fund was established as a fundraising vehicle to eliminate the financial barriers to Bainbridge High School youth participating in sports.
 Grant funds are distributed to Bainbridge High School and distributed to youth in need via the School’s existing confidential protocol.

 A small interdenominational Christian school, Carden offers a proven, rigorous, incremental curriculum for grades K-8 while cultivating character through the daily practice of respect, courtesy, and service to others.
 Located on a small working farm on Bainbridge Island, Carden Country School’s ideal scale and setting fosters playfulness, creativity, and learning.
 The individualized approach found at Carden meets the needs of each student so they might find joy in every lesson and reach their highest potential.
 Carden Country School uses the gifts received through OCFA to help fund the scholarship program.
 Thank you for supporting Carden Country School through One Call for All!

-The Compassionate Listening Project has been working locally and globally for 30 years to empower individuals and communities to transform conflict and create cultures of peace and healing.
+“The Compassionate Listening Project has been working locally and globally for 30 years to empower individuals and communities to transform conflict and create cultures of peace and healing.
 We offer online trainings and free Compassion Circles, facilitator certification, and immersion healing Journeys to Alabama and to Israel and Palestine.
 Compassionate Listening accesses our deepest wisdom to transform separation and conflict into an opportunity for connection, healing and peace.
-It is:

 • A personal practice – to cultivate self awareness, self regulation and wisdom

 • A skill set – to enhance interpersonal relations and navigate challenging conversations

 • A process – to help people and groups to bridge their differences and transform conflict

 • A healing gift – to people who feel marginalized or in pain

 The Dispute Resolution Center of Kitsap County (DRC) strengthens relationships, families, and communities through mediation, facilitation, training, Restorative Practice services and Behavioral Health Ombuds services.
 The goal of the DRC is to build community through the power of effective dialogue.
 Our mediators help neighbors, businesses, families and agencies find resolutions to their conflicts.
 The DRC also offers a variety of training programs.
 The 40-hr. mediation training helps potential mediators meet requirements for certification.
 Our school based trainings help youth learn skills to deal with conflict in a positive way.
 All of our trainings offer participants the opportunity to look at conflict in a different way.
 Our Ombuds help bridge the gap between clients and their behavioral health providers, helping to ensure dignified quality services.
 And, our Restorative Practices team is available to work with schools, workplaces, families and HOAs to allow parties to work together to improve challenging situations.